Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Introduction

-in which the cochain $8(b_{01},b_{12})$ for the composed Lagrangian is obtained from moduli spaces of figure eight bubble trees with inputs $b_{01}$ and $b_{12}$.
+in which the bounding cochain $8(b_{01},b_{12})$ for the composed Lagrangian is obtained from moduli spaces of figure eight bubble trees with inputs $b_{01}$ and $b_{12}$.
 Here even $8(0,0)$ is a generally nonzero count of figure eight bubbles.
-Our proposal extends to geometric compositions $L_{01} \circ L_{12}$ that may only be \textbf{cleanly immersed}, i.e.\ immersed in such a way that the local branches of \(L_{01} \circ L_{12}\) intersect cleanly, and leads us to formulate Conjecture~\ref{conj:bifunctor}: Geometric composition defines an {\bf \(\mathbf{A_\infty}\)-bifunctor} \(\comp\colon (\Fuk(M_1^- \times M_2), \Fuk(M_0^- \times M_1)) \to \Fuk(M_0^- \times M_2)\) between Fukaya categories of immersed Lagrangians with clean self-intersections, by adding input marked points to the seams of a figure eight bubble and viewing the quilt singularity as an output marked point.
+Our proposal extends to geometric compositions $L_{01} \circ L_{12}$ that may only be \textbf{cleanly immersed}, i.e.\ immersed in such a way that the local branches of \(L_{01} \circ L_{12}\) intersect cleanly, and leads us to formulate Conjecture~\ref{conj:bifunctor}: Geometric composition defines an {\bf \(\mathbf{A_\infty}\)-bifunctor} \(\comp\colon (\Fuk(M_1^- \times M_2), \Fuk(M_0^- \times M_1)) \to \Fuk(M_0^- \times M_2)\) between Fukaya categories of immersed Lagrangians with clean self-intersections\footnote{ See Remark~\ref{rem:immfuk} for a brief discussion of immersed Fukaya categories.
+For now, note that while others -- chiefly \cite{a:immersed, aj} -- have proposed setups for Floer theory of immersed Lagrangians, the notion of the figure eight bubble giving rise to an \(A_\infty\)-bifunctor is entirely new and also yields a new notion of Floer theory for immersed compositions.}, by adding input marked points to the seams of a figure eight bubble and viewing the quilt singularity as an output marked point.
 In the special case $M_0=\pt$, such a bifunctor in particular induces an \(A_\infty\)-functor \(\Fuk(M_1^- \times M_2) \to A_\infty{\rm Fun}\bigl(\Fuk(M_1) , \Fuk(M_2)\bigr)\) that would provide a more general version of the functor developed in \cite{mww} between extended Fukaya categories of monotone Lagrangians.
-More generally, our proposal naturally extends to a symplectic $A_\infty$ 2-category \cite{bt,bw:bigkahuna}.
+More generally, our proposal naturally extends to a symplectic $A_\infty$ 2-category, as we describe in Remark~\ref{rmk:2cat}.